Mr. Scarlet and Pinky the Whiz Kid: Pinky Butler

-After the Crisis on Infinite Earths, Pinky Butler is revealed to have taken over the identity of his father Mr. Scarlet after his death, having been active in Fawcett City for several years.
-It is also revealed how they retained their youth since the 1940s, as the wizard Shazam provided a protective field around the city for decades allowing its inhabitants to age slower than their contemporaries in other cities.
+After Crisis on Infinite Earths, Pinky Butler is revealed to have taken over the identity of Mr. Scarlet after his death, having been active in Fawcett City for several years.
+It is also revealed how they retained their youth since the 1940s: the wizard Shazam provided a protective field around the city for decades, resulting in its inhabitants to age slower than their contemporaries in other cities.